agrif/sampler-player/README.md

 bit of documentation.

 The *Sampler* reads data on its inputs into a memory chip, one after another.
-This memory can be read by a Nios II processor.
+This memory can be read by a Nios II processor or ARM Hard Processor.

 The *Player* writes data from memory into its outputs, one after another.
-This memory can be written to by a Nios II processor.
+This memory can be written to by a Nios II processor or ARM Hard Processor.

 Using These Modules
 -------------------